microsoft/mixed-reality-extension-unity/CONTRIBUTING.md

 New features often require both a SDK side and Unity side set of changes.
 We usually implement both sides simultaneously, and add at least one functional test to verify the functionality.
-We highly recommend reaching out to the MRE team on slack to discuss any architecture before implementing, as we are always stronger together.
+We highly recommend reaching out to the [MRE SDK discord community](https://discord.gg/ypvBkWz) to discuss any architecture before implementing, as we are always stronger together.

 ## Write your own MRE Client library for another 3D engine